gloriadasilva/Starlight-Astro-Docs/src/content/docs/component-indepth/event.md

 ---

-  > This page assumes you've already read the Components Basics.
+  > This page assumes you've already read the <a href="https://starlight-astro-docs.vercel.app/getting-started/component-basics/" class="addcolortext"> Components Basics</a>.
 Read that first if you are new to components.

   ## Emitting and Listening to Events​